Roc Nation: Partnerships

 Roc Nation and management company Philymack partnered in 2015.
 Philymack brought its current clients, such as the Jonas Brothers (as a group), Nick Jonas, Joe Jonas (and his group, DNCE), Kevin Jonas, and Demi Lovato, to Roc Nation.

 Roc Nation partnered with event production companies ESM Productions and DPS (Diversified Production Services) in 2016.
 The partnership focused on large-scale productions such as concerts and live-streamed festivals.
 The same year, the company launched the Roc Nation Publishing Nashville division and partnered with Rhythm House, a Nashville multi-genre publishing company.

 In July 2017, Roc Nation collaborated with MSFTSrep, an art collective featuring siblings Willow and Jaden Smith, and Harry Hudson.
 Within this partnership, all three artists were scheduled to release new music.

 The following year, Roc Nation entered a partnership with S10 Entertainment, which included management and a record label.
 In 2023, the venture signed Puerto Rican rapper Myke Towers.

 Roc Nation announced a long-term partnership with the National Football League in August 2019.
 The company became the live-music entertainment strategist for the league, producing all Super Bowl Halftime Shows since 2019.
 The collaboration augmented social justice efforts through the Inspire Change initiative.
 That December, Desiree Perez was named CEO of the company, succeeding Jay Brown, who was named vice-chairman.
 Perez formerly served as chief operating officer since 2009.
-As CEO, Perez assumed responsibility for the oversight of all 14 Roc Nation verticles.
+As CEO, Perez assumed responsibility for the oversight of all 14 Roc Nation verticals.